narendra101/messaging_app/README.md

    The backend will be accessible at `http://localhost:8000`.

     Now, you should have both the frontend and backend servers running locally.
 Open your web browser and go to `http://localhost:3000` to access the messaging application.

-    Feel free to customize this README to provide more specific details about your application and its features.

 7. Run Test Cases: